cubee-cb/linux-vr-compat/README.md

 - AMD Ryzen 5 5600G
 - AMD RX 6600XT 8GB
 - 16GB RAM (2x8GB, 3200Mhz, DDR4)
 - Most games installed on a hard drive.
-    - Recently migrated OS to SSD (that was painful).
+Recently migrated OS to SSD (that was painful).
 - PICO 4 headset, with USB 3.0 cable.
-    - Currently, I still have incorrect controller offsets for PICO 4 controllers.
-Supposedly it was fixed in WiVRn v0.22, and indeed they look correct in the WiVRn client menu and WlxOverlay-S, but they still have the wrong offsets in OpenComposite applications.
+    - ~Currently, I still have incorrect controller offsets for PICO 4 controllers.
+Supposedly it was fixed in WiVRn v0.22, and indeed they look correct in the WiVRn client menu and WlxOverlay-S, but they still have the wrong offsets in OpenComposite applications.~ This seems fine for some VRChat avatars now, no idea how anything changed since WiVRn hasn't been updated since then, and some games' offsets still are incorrect?
     - Hand tracking works fine in titles that support it.
 Make sure it's enabled at the system level to turn it on in WiVRn.
 (Settings > Lab > Hand Tracking)
 - Windows Mixed Reality HP VR1000-122a.

 ### Software
 - Fedora 41 (KDE Plasma, Wayland)
-- [WiVRn](https://github.com/WiVRn/WiVRn) (Flatpak) to connect to the PICO 4 and emulate SteamVR via OpenComposite.
+- [WiVRn](https://github.com/WiVRn/WiVRn) (Flatpak v0.22) to connect to the PICO 4 and emulate SteamVR via OpenComposite.
+    - Lately my tracking seems to vary between perfect, very jittery, or overly smoothed.
+Closing the WiVRn client and reconnecting seems to choose a random variation.
 - [Envision](https://gitlab.com/gabmus/envision) with WMR profile.
     - Mostly functional.
 Reprojection is laggy.
 [Has other issues](#developmenthardware).
 - [WlxOverlay-S](https://github.com/galister/wlx-overlay-s) for desktop views and playspace drag.